Health Indicator Report of Measles Infections

 DenominatorTotal Utah population per year.

-Healthy People Objective IID-1.4:Reduce, eliminate, or maintain elimination of cases of vaccine-preventable diseases: Measles (U.S.-acquired cases)
+Healthy People Objective IID-1.4:Reduce measles cases (U.S.-acquired cases)

 U.S. Target: 30 cases